project-codeflare/mlbatch/CODEFLARE.md

 - The resources, especially the GPUs, utilized by a failed workload are returned to the cluster in a timely manner, i.e., within minutes by default, with a configurable grace period to permit post-mortem debugging.
-Cluster admins can enforce an upper bound on this grace period to avoid resource wastage.
+Cluster admins can enforce an upper bound on this grace period to bound resource wastage.
 - The Kubernetes objects associated with a completed workload, in particular the pods and their logs, are eventually disposed of, by default after a week.
 - Failed workloads are automatically retried up to a configurable number of